 4. Before getting busy with school, think about supper!

-Get something out of the freezer, or throw something in the crock pot.
+Get something out of the freezer, or throw something in the crockpot.
 That gives you one less thing to worry about getting done later in the day.
+There’s nothing worse than dinner rolling around with hungry kids and you haven’t even had a chance to think about it!

 5. Start the day for everyone with Scripture.

-What are some routines you have for your family?
+What are some super simple routines you have for your family?